David Bowen BSc Hons

 January 2019 - December 2020

-I drive technical solutions in a diverse and disparate team of 20 people.
+I drove technical solutions in a diverse and disparate team of 20 people.

-We run ten internal and external business applications for IBM and so have demanding requirements for availability, accuracy, functionality and integrity.
+We ran ten internal and external business applications for IBM and so had demanding requirements for availability, accuracy, functionality and integrity.

-I've helped the team grow from a patchwork of platforms to a robust multi-zone Kubernetes cluster.
-I encourage diversity in our solutions, but where we have a strong platform we come together to use it and that allows us to focus on things that make a real difference.
+I helped the team grow from a patchwork of platforms to a robust multi-zone Kubernetes cluster.
+I encouraged diversity in our solutions, but where we had a strong platform we came together to use it and that allowed us to focus on things that made a real difference.

-I've instigated and enhanced our logging and monitoring to give us a comprehensive view of our systems behaviour and to give us sensible alerting to things that matter.
-We're very concious of alert fatigue and so we have a number of robustness solutions in place both within the design of our systems and the handling of interruptions.
-As Lead SRE it's been very rewarding to see the team take these on-board and extend them in new ways to help us do even better.
+I instigated and enhanced our logging and monitoring to give us a comprehensive view of our systems behaviour and to give us sensible alerting to things that mattered.
+We were very conscious of alert fatigue and so we had a number of robustness solutions in place both within the design of our systems and the handling of interruptions.
+As Lead SRE it was very rewarding to see the team take these on-board and extend them in new ways to help us do even better.

-A critical part of my leadership is authenticity.
-I develop three of the applications so have my hands on Linux, Kubernetes, Docker, TypeScript, Python and GitHub all the time.
-This gives me concrete experience to determine if SonarQube, Travis, LogDNA, Sysdig, OpenAPI, npm, VS Code and a raft of other tools are actually useful.
-I am not an arm-waving architect basing ideas on a conference I just attended.
-I do incorporate new ideas and encourage the team to experiment.
-We normally do this in production which shows the new shiny thing is robust and can be observed sensibly.
-It also demonstrates that our production systems can handle trouble on a regular basis which helps us succeed when unusual trouble arrives.
+A critical part of my leadership was authenticity.
+I developed three of the applications so had my hands on Linux, Kubernetes, Docker, TypeScript, Python and GitHub all the time.
+This gave me concrete experience to determine if SonarQube, Travis, LogDNA, Sysdig, OpenAPI, npm, VS Code and a raft of other tools were actually useful.
+I was not an arm-waving architect basing ideas on a conference I just attended.
+I did incorporate new ideas and encouraged the team to experiment.
+We normally did this in production which showed the new shiny thing was robust and could be observed sensibly.
+It also demonstrated that our production systems could handle trouble on a regular basis which helped us succeed when unusual trouble arrived.

-Mentoring the team is very rewarding and it's great to see their increased courage as the problems they tackle get harder.
-The ethos in the team allows us to fail and we support this with things like "Learning reviews" (a.k.a. blameless RCAs).
+Mentoring the team was very rewarding and it was great to see their increased courage as the problems they tackled got harder.
+The ethos in the team allowed us to fail and we supported this with things like "Learning reviews" (a.k.a. blameless RCAs).

 Technical Lead, Customer Health Insights: IBM (2019 to 2020)